adityaprakashgupta/obs-pomodoro/README.md

 - `totalSessions`: Total number of Pomodoro sessions (default: 4)
 - `longBreakAfter`: Number of sessions after which a long break occurs (default: 4)
 - `showPauseButton`: Whether to show the pause button (default: true)
+- `twitchChannel`: If provided, the broadcaster can play/pause the timer by sending the `!timer` command in the chat.

 ## Contributing